Child Study Team and SAP

 Student Assistance Program

 The Pennsylvania State Department of Education mandates that each secondary public school across the state has a Student Assistance Program (SAP).
 Through this program, school staff, learners, and parents/guardians are able to identify and refer learners to appropriate programs that deal with issues related to alcohol, drugs, or social/emotional health.
 It is important to note that SAP is not a treatment program but an intervention program.
 Information is kept confidential unless the health or well-being of the child is at risk.
-Members of the SAP team include: Mrs. Thomas (SAP Coordinator), Mr. Bakewell, Mrs. Burns, Mr. Henderson, Mr. Higginbotham, Mr. Podlucky, and Mr. Storey.
+Members of the SAP team include: Mrs. Thomas (SAP Coordinator), Mr. Bakewell, Ms. Burns, Mr. Henderson, Mrs. Baumann, Mr. Podlucky, and Miss Shepherd.
 Parents or teachers can contact Mrs. Thomas at 724-238-6412 to make a referral or to get additional information.

 Effective School Solutions